Order, disorder and phase transitions in quantum many body systems: The models

-If, as we assume, $H^0(x)$ is finite range, then the (thermodynamic limit of the) Bloch Hamiltonian is a Hermitian matrix, depending {\it analytically} on the momentum $k$ over the Brillouin zone $\mathcal B$, with periodic conditions at the boundary of $\mathcal B$.
-The spectrum of the Bloch Hamiltonian, $\sigma(\hat H^0(k)) =\{\epsilon_\s(k)\}_{\s\in I}$ is real, and the functions $\epsilon_\s(k)$ are known as the `energy bands'.
+If, as assumed, $H^0(x)$ has finite range, then the (thermodynamic limit of the) Bloch Hamiltonian is a Hermitian matrix, depending {\it analytically} on the momentum $k$ over the Brillouin zone $\mathcal B$, with periodic conditions at the boundary of $\mathcal B$.
+The Bloch Hamiltonian, $\sigma(\hat H^0(k)) =\{\epsilon_\s(k)\}_{\s\in I}$ has a real spectrum, and the functions $\epsilon_\s(k)$ are known as the `energy bands'.

 I assume the chemical potential to be in a spectral gap:

 An important fact is that, if $\delta_\mu>0$, then the projector $P_-(k)$ over the filled bands, defined as

 with $P_\alpha(k)$ the projector over the $\alpha$-th band, is {\it analytic} in $k$.